Louise's Incredible Story

 After five years in media, motherhood pulled me in a new direction.
 Retraining as a teacher, I began working in Durham Men’s Prison, teaching those society had written off — not unlike myself once.
 But I wanted more than a job.
 I wanted purpose.

 So, I built it.
-I founded alternative education schools for young people who didn’t fit into the system, because neither did I. I created safe spaces for girls with mental illness, survivors of violence, and teenage mothers.
-Spaces where students could start their own businesses, learn real-world skills, and believe in themselves again.
+I created programmes for young people who didn’t fit into the system, because neither did I. I built safe spaces for young ladies and women living with mental illness, survivors of violence, and teenage mothers — places where they could start their own businesses, learn real-world skills, and rediscover their confidence.

 Years later, a diagnosis of ADHD finally explained it all, the misunderstood child, the “disruptive” student, the emotional intensity.
 It was never failure.
 It was difference.
 And it didn’t define me.
 It freed me.